Shahbaz discusses funeral arrangements with Nawaz

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: The PML-N President, Shahbaz Sharif, along with sons Hamza Shahbaz and Salman Shahbaz on Tuesday visited the Adiala Jail to meet the ousted prime minister Nawaz Sharif, Maryam Nawaz and Capt (retd) Safdar and discussed with them the funeral arrangements of late Begum Kulsoom Nawaz.
+RAWALPINDI: PML-N President Shahbaz Sharif, Hamza Shahbaz and Salman Shahbaz on Tuesday visited the Adiala Jail to meet ousted prime minister Nawaz Sharif, Maryam Nawaz and Capt Safdar and discussed with them the funeral arrangements of late Begum Kulsoom Nawaz.

-At the prison's conference room, Shahbaz in a sombre mood informed them of Begum Kulsoom’s demise as conveyed through doctors from the London hospital.
-According to the Adiala Jail sources, Nawaz and Maryam broke down on seeing Shahbaz and his sons.
-The family tried to console Maryam but in vain.
-The PML-N president embraced his brother who was also is tears.
+During the meeting, Shahbaz informed them about Begum Kulsoom’s demise as conveyed through doctors from the London hospital.
+She is expected to be buried at the graveyard at the family’s residence in Jati Umrah, Raiwind.

-The daughters and son-in-law of Maryam also reached the prison, on hearing the tragic news.
-Maryam cried and hugged her daughters in the prison's conference room.
-Hanif Abbasi was also present on the occasion.
+Meanwhile, some of PML-N leaders – Chaudhry Tanvir, Uzma Bukhari, Zaib-un-Nisa, Dr Tariq Fazal Chaudhry and others – reached the Adiala jail, but the authorities did not allow them to meet Nawaz.

-RAWALPINDI: The PML-N President, Shahbaz Sharif, along with sons Hamza Shahbaz and Salman Shahbaz on Tuesday visited the Adiala Jail to meet the ousted prime minister Nawaz Sharif, Maryam Nawaz and Capt (retd) Safdar and discussed with them the funeral arrangements of late Begum Kulsoom Nawaz.
+RAWALPINDI: PML-N President Shahbaz Sharif, Hamza Shahbaz and Salman Shahbaz on Tuesday visited the Adiala Jail to meet ousted prime minister Nawaz Sharif, Maryam Nawaz and Capt Safdar and discussed with them the funeral arrangements of late Begum Kulsoom Nawaz.

-At the prison's conference room, Shahbaz in a sombre mood informed them of Begum Kulsoom’s demise as conveyed through doctors from the London hospital.
-According to the Adiala Jail sources, Nawaz and Maryam broke down on seeing Shahbaz and his sons.
-The family tried to console Maryam but in vain.
-The PML-N president embraced his brother who was also is tears.
+During the meeting, Shahbaz informed them about Begum Kulsoom’s demise as conveyed through doctors from the London hospital.
+She is expected to be buried at the graveyard at the family’s residence in Jati Umrah, Raiwind.

-The daughters and son-in-law of Maryam also reached the prison, on hearing the tragic news.
-Maryam cried and hugged her daughters in the prison's conference room.
-Hanif Abbasi was also present on the occasion.

 Comments